SplatJS/SplatJS/README.md

     make

-`splat.js` is the built library you can include in your game with a <script> tag.
+`splat.js` is the built library you can include in your game with a &lt;script&gt; tag.